 We are all unique and follow our own paths towards change.
 I know you can change, if that’s what you desire.
 Having a confidential space, where someone listens to you attentively, and in a non -judgemental manner is the first step.
 Together, we can explore the sensitive issues which you would prefer to put to the back of your mind, but which keeping nagging at you.

-I have been on this journey myself, and for over twenty years I have worked in various capacities with people from all walks of life and have seen great results.
+I have been on this journey myself, and for over twenty five years I have worked in various capacities with people from all walks of life and have seen great results.
 Contact me for an initial conversation.

 I am one of a handful of Certified Poetry Therapists in the U.K, who have completed their training with the International Federation for Biblio/Poetry Therapy in U.S.A.I trained under the mentor ship and supervision of Victoria Field.